nrjones8/website-screenshotter/README.md

 Some screenshots are flakey, and occasionally the screenshotting process fails.
 If you'd like to report those issues, please open a [Github issue](https://github.com/nrjones8/website-screenshotter/issues) - this repo will make note of specific time / website issues for any future users.
 There is unfortunately no way to re-capture those screenshots via this archive, but the interested reader may have luck with [The Internet Archive](https://archive.org/web/).

 ## Known issues, missing data
-There is unfortunately a gap in data from 2/14 until 2/15.
+* There is unfortunately a gap in data from 2/14/2019 until 2/15/2019.
 A botched deploy meant the cronjob wasn't running for a day.
 If you are a prospective employer, please know that I monitor real production systems more carefully!
+* Before April 30, 2019, all screenshots were made up only of one-screen's worth of screenshot.
+That is, they were not scrollable - any content below the "fold" of the front page was not captured.
+After April 30, full-sized, scrollable screenshots are available.
+See the "full_page" argument in Urlbox's [documentation](https://urlbox.io/docs) for more detail.

 ## Where is this data being used?
 There are many different ways you could use this archive!
 If you do use it, please let me know so I can mention your project here.
 So far, the archive has been used by: